fonil/dockerized-php/README.md

 ## Summary

-This repository allows to create containerized PHP applications and/or microservices using Docker and Caddy.
+This repository allows you to create containerized PHP applications and/or microservices using Docker and Caddy.

 The Docker image is based on **php:8.2.9-fpm-alpine3.18** in order to keep bade image as much lightweight as possible.

 ### Highlights

+- Lightweight: main service Docker image only requires **89.1MB**.
+- **Self-signed local domains** thanks to Caddy.
 - Unified environment to build CLI and/or web applications with PHP8.
 - Code Coverage, PHPUnit, Paratest, PHPInsights, PHPStan and Linters by default.
-- Lightweight: main service Docker image only requires **89.1MB**.
-- **Self-signed local domains** thanks to Caddy.

 ## Requirements